iter-tools/iter-tools/README.md

 ```

 ## async-take-while
 Same as Take While but works on both sync and async iterables.
+The first argument can be a function returning synchronously or a promise.

 ## drop-while
 It starts returning values when the function is false.
 Then it keeps going until the iterable is exausted.